dwisan/ClusterSystem/StorageServer/GlusterFS.md

 root@node01:~# gluster peer probe node04
 ```
 >GlusterFS : Distributed Glusterfs Volume Setting
-* Summery of distributed Volume are mentioned below
+* Summary of distributed Volume are mentioned below
 - [x] Files are randomly distributed over the bricks in distributed volume
 - [x] There is no redundancy
 - [x] Data loss protection is provided by the underlying hardware (no protection from gluster )